 (1938) - who, despite getting some physics wrong, showed that

 anthropogenic CO2 would indeed cause significant global warming.
-Since then, the evidence, observations,
+By the mid '90's, the evidence, observations,

-and physics have created an essentially unanimous scientific consensus that CO2 emissions are
+and physics had created an essentially unanimous scientific consensus that CO2 emissions are

 raising Earth's ground temperatures at a rapid and dangerous rate.
 There

 is no honor in being a scientific maverick, and there is no honor in being

 a member of the scientific consensus.
 There is only honor in having the Truth

 be your highest priority.
 And if your fellow scientists do the same and you

 find yourself in consensus, as is true in the climate science community at large,

 it speaks well of the integrity of those in consensus.
 But look at why equating consensus with religious zealotry accomplishes a